 Dyke planted with succulents

-Test at three locations
+Trial at three locations

-To determine whether the succulents on the side of the dyke can be used dyke , a trial is being conducted at three locations on the dyke Delfzijl.
-Two paved areas opposite the pumping station Drie Delfzijlen pumping station and one location near the library.
+To determine whether the succulents on the side of the dyke can be used dyke , a trial is being conducted at three locations on the dyke Delfzijl: two paved areas opposite the pumping station Drie Delfzijlen pumping station and one location near the library.
 Together, these areas cover approximately 160 m².

 Improving biodiversity

-Appropriate solution for greening the dyke
+A suitable solution for greening the dyke